COSMOS-Web: Estimating Physical Parameters of Galaxies Using Self-Organizing Maps: Method

+For better visualization of the clustering on the SOM, we projected the input data onto the trained SOM and examined how the trend of each feature changes.
+Figure~\ref{fig:features_sim} shows the interpolated distribution of 10 color features from the training data, projected onto the SOM trained with HZ-AGN galaxies in the redshift bin $0.1$ to $0.8$.
+The figure shows that galaxies with similar colors are clustered together on the SOM.
+However, galaxies with higher and lower color values are dispersed across several regions.
+This pattern is evident in other redshift bins.
+For the SOM trained with CW galaxies, the feature trends look different due to the different training data, but the clustering appears acceptable.

+After training, the SOM can be visualized by assigning labels to each cell based on known properties of the input data, such as redshift, stellar mass, SFR, and mass-weighted age.
 After projecting the input data onto the trained SOM and finding the BMU, the physical parameters of the galaxies are assigned to each cell.
 Since each cell may contain more than one galaxy, we consider the median of the physical parameters, following the approach of \citet{davidzon2019}.